mp-se/fermentrack-docker/README.md

 ## Installation

-You can download the docker image from here .... < ADD URL >
+You can download the docker image from here ....
+Docker Hub under mpse2/fermentrack-docker

 The following VOLUMES should be mounted for the container;